The Base-Rate Effect on LLM Benchmark Performance: Disambiguating Test-Taking Strategies from Benchmark Performance: Experimental Design Results

 \subsection{Base-Rate Probability}

 MMLU provides few requirements on the prompt format, allowing researchers to adapt the format to the LLM's unique needs.
 We define BRP as the likelihood of generating a token given equivalent semantic context in each answer choice with no question text.
 Practically, BRPs are measured using a set of control prompts that follow the cloze format "Select an answer choice (A) choice (B) choice (C) choice (D) choice.
 Of the answer choices above, the best answer choice is (".
-This prompt is also modified to a CF form as described in section \ref{sec:cf-desc}.
+This prompt is also modified to a CF form as exemplified in Table \ref{tab:prompts}.

-Fully empty context is avoided to prevent misinterpreting A as an article, and it allows controlling for ordering effects.
+Fully empty context is avoided to prevent misinterpreting the token \textit{A} as an article.
 The control is generated with all 24 permuted orderings of the answer choice labels.
 BRP is measured as the average probability of each choice label over all positions.

 We investigate how much this biased label BRP affects performance on the MMLU task.
 We first split the dataset by the correct answer choice and measure accuracy for each resulting subset independently.
-The results of this are shown in the middle two rows of figure \ref{fig:value}, where each dot represents the accuracy on the label-split subset of the data for a single subject.
-Finally, for each subject, we measure the Pearson's r correlation between the accuracy for each answer label versus the BRP of that answer label.
+The results of this are shown in the middle two rows of Figure \ref{fig:value}, where each dot represents the accuracy on the label-split subset of the data for a single subject.
+Finally, for each subject, we measure the Pearson's r correlation between the accuracy versus the BRP for each answer label.